 Depression can be very debilitating and decreases your quality of life, but it is highly treatable.
 Even though it might seem like no one can help the way you are feeling when you are depressed, reaching out for help can make a big difference.

-As part of the screening, your doctor will likely conduct a physical exam to see if there are any underlying biological causes for your depression, tests to see if there is another medical condition that can explain your symptoms, and perform a psychological exam all to ensure a proper diagnosis.
+As part of the health screening, your doctor will likely conduct a physical exam to see if there are any underlying biological causes for your depression, tests to see if there is another medical condition that can explain your symptoms, and perform a psychological exam all to ensure a proper diagnosis.

-The main difference between screening for MDD and PDD is that a patient suffering from PDD shows a depressed mood for most of the day, for more days than not, as indicated by either subjective account or observation by others, for at least 2 years.
+The main difference between screening for MDD and PDD is that a patient with PDD shows a depressed mood for most of the day, for more days than not, as indicated by either subjective account or observation by others, for at least 2 years.
 For children, it can be either depressed mood or irritability for much of the day over a one-year period.

 Depression Screening for Adults